-- Use the IRS 20-question survey to determine that your worker is indeed an independent contractor and not an employee.
+- Use the IRS’s helpful 20-question test to determine if your worker is indeed an independent contractor and not an employee.

-- Have your independent contractor complete a W-9 and work out the details of your agreement through a contract and an understanding about payment amount and method.
+- Have your independent contractor complete a W-9 and work out the details of your agreement through a contract.

-- You won’t need to withhold Social Security/Medicare tax, federal or state income tax.
-Independent contractors are obligated to pay their own income taxes and self-employment taxes.
-However, there are two additional regulations to be aware of.
+- You won’t need to withhold Social Security, Medicare, or federal and state income tax.
+Independent contractors must pay their own self-employment taxes.
+However, there are two additional regulations to be aware of:

-- If the independent contractor does not provide a social security number or EIN on their W-9, or if the number they provide is incorrect, you’ll need to withhold what’s called backup withholding.
-A total of 24% of your payments to the independent contractor will be reported to the IRS using form 945 Annual Return of Withheld Federal Income Tax.
+- If the independent contractor does not provide a social security number or EIN on their W-9, or if the number they provide is incorrect, you’ll need to use backup withholding.
+This means you’ll report 24 percent of your payments to the independent contractor to the IRS using form 945 Annual Return of Withheld Federal Income Tax.

-- If you are headquartered in California, there is currently a law called AB-5, which arbitrarily limits the number of individual tasks an independent contractor can complete for a company in a one-year year period.
-Many companies are experimenting with ways to comply with this law while still maintaining long-term relationships with their contractors.
+- If you are headquartered in California, AB-5 limits the number of individual tasks an independent contractor can complete for a company in a one-year period.
+Many companies are experimenting with ways to comply with this law while maintaining long-term relationships with their contractors.